LUMP SUM INCOME (INCOME) (FAM)

 - Expenses Medicaid would pay if the assistance group were eligible for Medicaid, regardless of any service limits;

-- Medical services, supplies, or equipment which are not covered by Medicaid but are prescribed by a licensed physician;
+- Medical services, supplies, or equipment which are not covered by Medicaid but which are prescribed by a licensed physician;

 - Health care insurance premiums;